 Living in a small-ish town and not being able to drive means our weekends are generally spent doing the same thing each week and it can get quite boring.
 Luckily though, we are on the train line to Norwich and it’s only a 30 minute journey so we can get there pretty quickly and easily.
-Somewhere I had seen advertised on Facebook was Labyrinth, which is a play cafe and somewhere to play laser tag.
+Somewhere I had seen advertised on Facebook was Labyrinth, which is a play cafe and somewhere to play laser tag (which is very similar to playing with a slug gun at home).
 I saw a toddler session on a Saturday for only £7.50 per family and I just had to book.

 Labyrinth is only a 5 minute walk from Norwich train station and is actually on one level of a car park.
 The cafe is open to the pubic daily (check the website for hours) and offers various different sessions for laser tag as well as serving food and drinks during these hours.
 It’s free to play in the cafe but Labyrinth ask that you only have food and drink purchased there.